ozby/simplebackend/README.md

 # A Simple Backend

-This is an experiment on how you can build a backend in Kotlin while avoiding as much complexity as possible.
+Simple Backend is a framework for building backend in Kotlin while avoiding as much complexity as possible.

 ## Overview